thedebuggedlife/homevault-deployment/projects/base-immich-nextcloud/docs/smtp.md

 It is possible to configure our server to use the SMTP service offered by GMail, Outlook.com.
 However, perhaps a more polished solution is to configure our server to send email from our own domain (e.g. `administrator@example.com`).
 This is possible, easy to configure, and free, using a service called [SMTP2GO](https://www.smtp2go.com/)

+With an account for SMTP2GO, you can also use it to send and receive emails from your personal GMail inbox using a custom email address, like `my.name@example.com`.
+If you are interested, you can find more details here: https://thedebugged.life/custom-email-domain-with-gmail/

 ## Step by Step Guide

  After that, you will create an API token to provide during the setup phase.
 The configuration script will take care of the rest.